 I hesitated, and then made matters worse.
 "They said, sir, some station commanders wanted officers to stand when they come into a room, while others did not.
 They told us to follow the lead of the more senior officers, sir."

-That, of course, was honest but quite the wrong thing to say.
+That, of course, though honest was quite the wrong thing to say.
 Remaining seated was one thing, but half rising and then sitting back down again could be construed as disrespectful - which was certainly how Group Captain Hugh Everitt, CBE DSO DFC, construed it.
 "Well Mr Cunnane, you may tell your fellow junior officers that I expect all my officers to stand up when I come into a room."
 With that he swept out of the Mess.
 I returned to my seat in the anteroom and sat down, probably red-faced and no longer interested in the Daily Telegraph.

 No-one asked me what had been said but they were all looking in my direction without making eye contact; I'm sure everyone had seen what had happened.
 The following day when, as part of the standard arrival procedure, I signed Officers Confidential Orders in the Adjutant's Office for the very first time in my career, I could not fail to notice the most recent order, added that very day, which spelled out the Station Commander's requirements about standing up when he entered a room.